WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

   },
 ```

-Sp these scripts are run by using: `npm run build` or `npm run start`
+These scripts are run by using: `npm run build` or `npm run start`

 Use `npm run build` for running once to create a "production" build.
 This compresses the code down so it downloads faster, but makes it harder to read using browser tools—good for final deployment but not while developing.

-Use `npm run start` for creating a "development" build, this does not compress the code so it is easier to read using browser tools.
-Additionally, development build will also start a watch process that waits and watches for changes to the file and will rebuild each time it is saved.
+Use `npm run start` for creating a "development" build, this does not compress the code so it is easier to read using browser tools, plus [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) that make debugging easier.
+Additionally, development build will start a watch process that waits and watches for changes to the file and will rebuild each time it is saved; so you don't have to run the command for each change.

 By default, the build scripts looks for `src/index.js` for the JavaScript file to build and will save the built file to `build/index.js`.
 In the upcoming sections, we will look closer at that script, but first let's make sure it is loaded in WordPress.